372groupproject/milestones-team29-achang7-jacobc1/code/README copy.md

 in a single file.
 Shows off both static and instance methods.

 Invoke function by calling the makefile to compile: "make tictactoe"

+# Threading
+File: p5_threading.groovy

+This file is simple example of how basic threading works.
+It would create a new thread and demostrate how two threads switch back and forth.

+Invoke function by calling the makefile to compile: "make threading"